Pbotsaris/docode/README.md

 Copy the code in the respective files in this repo.

-set permissions for the shell script
+set permissions for the bash script

       $ chmod +x n